 How Do You Delete A WordPress Blog Without The Password?

-How you delete a WordPress site without the password depends on if you are using WordPress.com or WordPress.org.
+How you delete a WordPress site without a password depends on if you are using WordPress.com or WordPress.org.

-WordPress.com users must go through the account recovery process to reset your password or speak with customer support.
+WordPress.com users must go through the account recovery process to reset their password or speak with customer support.